The second time’s the charm for Korean prosecutors looking to bag the country’s most important businessman.

 The arrest, if it causes Lee to remain absent from Samsung, could potentially upset business operations.
 His trial, meanwhile, will once again test the government’s willingness to punish business magnates convicted of wrongdoing.

-Prosecutors are charging Lee with bribery and embezzlement tied to a corruption scandal involving president Park Geun-hye.
+Prosecutors are accusing Lee of bribery and embezzlement tied to a corruption scandal involving president Park Geun-hye.
 Specifically, they allege Lee paid over $37 million to businesses affiliated with Choi Soon-sil, the president’s spiritual confidante, in exchange for government approval of a merger last year between two Samsung subsidiaries that ultimately gave Lee increased control of the conglomerate (paywall).
 At least some of the money went to fund the equestrian career of Choi’s daughter.

 Placing the leader of the nation’s premier company behind bars certainly carries symbolic weight in Korea, where the public feels deeply ambivalent about the power and influence wielded by corporate giants.
 But the actual effect of Lee’s arrest—both for Samsung and Korean society—remains uncertain.